aws/aws-security-services-best-practices/docs/en/guides/detective/index.md

 Important Note: With regards to IP addresses, it’s important to remember which IPs are yours vs public IPs.
 Most customer IPv4 addresses are in the RFC1918 range (10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16).
 If you are using public IPs in your IP schema for your VPCs, you may need to perform lookups occasionally to determine who owns the IP.

-In addition to searching for information [Detective investigations](https://docs.aws.amazon.com/detective/latest/userguide/detective-investigations.html) lets you investigate IAM users and IAM roles using indicators of compromise, which can help you determine if a resource is involved in a security incident.
-Using Detective investigations you can investigate attack tactics, impossible travel, ﬂagged IP addresses, and ﬁnding groups.
-It performs initial security investigation steps and generates a report highlighting the risks identified by Detective, to help you understand security events and respond to potential incidents.
+In addition to searching for information [Detective Investigations](https://docs.aws.amazon.com/detective/latest/userguide/detective-investigations.html) lets you investigate IAM users and IAM roles using Indicators of Compromise (IoC).
+IoCs can help you determine if a resource is involved in a security incident.
+Detective investigations enables you to investigate attack tactics including [impossible travel](https://www.mimecast.com/blog/impossible-travel-tests-limits-of-anomalous-detection/), ﬂagged IP addresses, and Finding Groups.
+It performs initial security investigation steps and generates a report highlighting the risks identified by Detective to help you understand security events and respond.

-To start an investigation you will select the Run Invesigation as pictured below.
-Once select your desired date and time and select confirm.
+To start an investigation, select **Run Investigation**.
+Choose your desired date/time and confirm.

 ![Detective Start investigation](../../images/DT-Start-Investigation.png)
 *Figure 19: Start investigation button on IAM role entity page*